 This is good if you are looking to view restricted content on Netflix.
 Proxies will also let you get around content monitoring and restrictions.
 This means that they may make it possible for you to stream Netflix from your work computer using a monitored network.

 A VPN client is stored on your computer or device.
 It creates a secure tunnel between you and the VPN server.
 Basically, it takes the place of your local ISP routing.
 A VPN also encrypts your connection and secures all the traffic travelling back and forth on your network.
 Proxies can’t do this.
 Proxies only secure HTTP or SOCKS calls from your browser.

 A VPN is a phenomenal security tool if you want to connect to public Wi-Fi, like at a coffee shop.
 The VPN adds a second level of privacy, protecting you from nefarious individuals who may want to use the coffee shop’s network to steal your personal information.

 Depending on the VPN service you are using, VPNs can be an effective way to circumnavigate geo-restrictions on Netflix.
 Certain VPNs, like ExpressVPN, have servers that are dedicated to streaming, which improves your chances of being able to watch the Netflix program of your choice.

-Will Ellis from Privacy Australia conducted 12-month research on VPNs that are able to circumvent blocked content that allows you to access US Netflix.
+Will Ellis from Privacy Australia conduct 12-month research on VPNs that are able to circumvent blocked content that allows you to access US Netflix?